geekyfromgreek/Scaffold-_Build_with_gemma/README.md

 ## 🛠️ The Student Workflow

-Scaffold integrates seamlessly into a student's natural coding environment—the terminal.
+Scaffold integrates seamlessly into a student's natural coding environment—the terminal and the browser.

 ### 1. Code & Save (`scaffold watch`)
 Run the background watcher in your project directory.
 Every time you save your `.py` or `.c` file, Scaffold runs it.
 If it crashes, Scaffold securely logs the error without interrupting your flow.

 ### 2. Get Unstuck (`scaffold hint`)
 When you hit a wall, you don't need to copy-paste your code into a browser.
 Just type `scaffold hint`.
 Scaffold analyzes your last error and your code context, and provides a **Socratic nudge** to help you figure it out yourself.

 ### 3. Adaptive Practice
 If Scaffold notices you making the same type of mistake 3 times in a row (e.g., forgetting to indent), it intervenes!
 It automatically generates a custom, tailored practice question to test your fundamental understanding of the concept before letting you move on.
+Run `scaffold hint` again to answer the question and get feedback.

 ### 4. Interactive Learning
 - **Chat (`scaffold answer`)**: Drop into a zero-latency interactive chat loop to ask questions about programming concepts.
-- **Voice (`scaffold ask-voice --mic`)**: Explain your confusion out loud to the tutor using your microphone.
+- **Voice (`scaffold ask-voice`)**: Explain your confusion out loud to the tutor using your microphone.
 - **Vision (`scaffold explain-image`)**: Take a screenshot of a confusing diagram or weird IDE behavior, and Scaffold will analyze it visually.

+### 5. Web Dashboard (`python -m scaffold.app`)
+Open **http://localhost:5000** for a browser-based dashboard with:
+- Real-time mistake feed via SSE (auto-refreshes as errors are detected)
+- File picker for your workspace
+- All commands accessible via buttons and a text input bar
+- Dark theme with JetBrains Mono typography

 ---